-On the basis of underlying demographic projections and policy parameters, Latvia's long-term age-related liabilities seem to be contained relative to the OECD average, with age-related public spending projected to decrease in the period 2010 to 2060 by almost 31⁄2 per cent of GDP (Figures 1.3 and 1.4).
+- 12. On the basis of underlying demographic projections and policy parameters, Latvia's long-term age-related liabilities seem to be contained relative to the OECD average, with age-related public spending projected to decrease in the period 2010 to 2060 by almost 31⁄2 per cent of GDP (Figures 3 and 4).
 These projections assume, however, that the private sector will take on greater responsibility for pension and health provision and that the efficiency of health and education provisions will increase.
-Past pension reforms imply a long-term fall in spending (Figure 1.4).
+Past pension reforms imply a long-term fall in spending (Figure 4).
 The planned decline in the replacement ratio of the notional defined contribution public pension system (from 48% to 15%) more than offsets the projected increase in the dependency ratio (European Commission, 2012).
 The statutory pension age is being increased from 62 to 65 years between 2014 and 2025 and mandatory contributions to the funded pension scheme are being increased gradually from 2% of gross wages to 6% in 2016.
 However, the combined scheme amounts to very low pension payments.
 The total replacement rate is set to remain among the lowest in the EU at 43.6%.
-This carries a long-term risk that the adequacy of future pensions would need to be revised and pensions made more generous.
+This carries a long-term risk that the adequacy of future pensions would need to be revised and pensions made more generous. - 13.
 Latvia's expenditure on social assistance may also be unsustainably low, non-contributory social assistance programmes accounting for only about one fifth of total social protection spending (World Bank 2014a).
 Social assistance is mostly delivered in the form of cash transfers rather than targeted on the basis of need, and is largely composed of universal family and child allowances.
 Conversely, poverty-targeted programmes represent only 10% of the total spending on social assistance which is relatively low.
-Even after its recent expansion, expenditure on the Guaranteed Minimum Income (GMI)
+Even after its recent expansion, expenditure on the Guaranteed Minimum Income (GMI) program, which is the main poverty-targeted program in the country, remains very moderate compared to other EU countries (0.16% of GDP in 2011).
+The distributional impact of the tax system is among the lowest in the EU (BICEPS, 2014) probably due to the universal, untargeted nature of the benefit system and the effectiveness of policies in reducing poverty and inequality is perceived as ineffective (WEF, 2014).
+This suggests the need for better targeting universal social benefits at low-income households.
+Inequality tends to be higher in economies on a fast catch-up path, where opportunities for high income are a key incentive for investors and entrepreneurs to achieve the necessary upgrading of the economy, but Latvia's level of income inequality is high even by the standards of other countries at the same level of economic development.
+To the extent that the benefits system as a whole is not sufficient to have a meaningful impact on poverty and inequality, the catching up process could bring the need for resources allocated to this sector to be increased.

-Figure 1.3.
+Figure 3.
 Ageing-related spending is projected to decrease